margni/note/README.md

 - Note sharing (Would be via email and only work if the use is already signed up for simplicity's sake).
   - Just need to extend the security rules, could store a map of uid->email for shares.
   - Share would allow collaboration, or viewing only?
-- Text search (would be good as it would require using an external service).
+- External text search (would be good as it would require using an external service such as Algolia).
-  - Show history of previous searches (will also require a clear history option).
+- Show history of previous text searches (will also require a clear history option).
 - Delete new empty notes (ie click new then immediately close the note).
 - Delete notes which are edited to have no contents.
 - Passive notifications (e.g. when a new note is deleted).